Builditluc/wiki-tui/docs/configuration/logging.md

 # Logging Settings

 wiki-tui writes everything it does (logs) into a so-called `logfile`.
 These logs are useful for debugging (so we as the developers can understand what wiki-tui was trying to do before it failed) and deliver some interesting insight into how wiki-tui works.
+The log file gets written to the cache-dir which can be found by running `wiki-tui --cache-dir`.
+The file is named `wiki_tui.log`

 ## Enable / Disable logging entirely